 The new Historical Dictionary of Ecuador

-Having said that, I would prefer to be able to recommend Lauderbaugh’s Historical Dictionary of Ecuador to scholars and students, but unfortunately I cannot.
-It contains multiple and misleading errors of commission, and it is deficient and superficial in coverage, poorly written, given to hubris and hyperbole, and badly copy edited.
+I would prefer to be able to recommend Lauderbaugh’s Historical Dictionary of Ecuador to scholars and students, but unfortunately I cannot.
+It is error riddled, deficient and superficial in coverage, poorly written, given to hubris and hyperbole, and badly copy edited.

-To give but a few examples of the multiple problematic entries found in the new Historical Dictionary of Ecuador:
+To give but a few examples of the erroneous entries in Lauderbaugh’s Historical Dictionary of Ecuador:

-Lauderbaugh “facts” and “dates” are partially or completely wrong in many instances.
-Verbi gratia, printing was not “introduced in Ecuador in 1654 when the Jesuits set up a press in Riobamba to publish religious materials” (p.
+Printing was not “introduced in Ecuador in 1654 when the Jesuits set up a press in Riobamba to publish religious materials” (p.
 180).
-In fact, the first press would not be established by the Jesuits until 1755 and then it was established in Ambato (not Riobamba).
-And “A second printing press” did not begin “operations in Quito in 1670 …” (ibid.), but in reality the one and only press then in the future country was physically transferred to Quito (where it began operations anew) in 1759.
+The first press would not be established by the Jesuits until 1755 and it was established in Ambato (not Riobamba).
+And “A second printing press” did not begin “operations in Quito in 1670 …” (ibid.), but in 1759, the one and only press then in the future republic having been physically transferred to Quito, where it began operations anew.

-Regarding Guayaquil, to mention only several of Lauderbaugh’s mistakes, the port city did not have “a population of around 12,000” in 1734 (it had no more than half that many at that time) and it did not suffer “its first yellow fever epidemic” in 1742 (p.
+Regarding the entry on Guayaquil, to mention only a few of Lauderbaugh’s mistakes, the port city did not have “a population of around 12,000” in 1734 (it had no more than half that many at that time) and it did not suffer “its first yellow fever epidemic” in 1742 (p.
 139), but 100 years later in 1842.
-Yes, “yellow fever, bubonic plague, cholera, and other communicable diseases impacted the port” at one time or another but not “well into the 20th century”, except for cholera which did not “hit” Ecuador until 1991 and resulted in minimal fatalities.
+Yes, “yellow fever, bubonic plague, and other communicable diseases, impacted the port” at one time or another but not “well into the 20th century”, except for cholera which did not “hit” Ecuador until 1991 and resulted in minimal fatalities.
 See S.S.
 Malavade et al., “Cholera in Ecuador: Current Relevance of Past Lessons Learnt,” Journal of Global Infectious Diseases 3:2 (Apr.-Jun.
 2011), pp. 189–194.
 Yellow fever (which did not become endemic until circa 1880) was completely eradicated by 1919, and bubonic plague did not arrive until the early twentieth century and had relatively little impact on the growth of the city and its population.
-Furthermore, the first phase of the demographic transition (marked and continuing decline in mortality) began in the case of Guayaquil in the second quarter of the twentieth century in no small part because of the preceding and continuing bringing under control and/or eradication of contagious and infectious diseases (not always one and the same) and the more or less simultaneous, more or less successful efforts to sanitize the port city.
+Furthermore, the first phase of the demographic transition (marked and continuing decline in mortality) began in the case of Guayaquil in the second quarter of the twentieth century in no small part because of the preceding and continuous bringing under control and/or eradication of contagious and infectious diseases (not always one and the same) and the more or less simultaneous, more or less successful efforts to sanitize the port city.
 See Lois F. Parks and Gustave A. Nuermberger, “The Sanitation of Guayaquil”, Hispanic American Historical Review 23:2 (May 1943), pp. 197–221.

-Leaving aside the fantasy of Guayaquil having been named after the fictional indigenous lovers of Guayas and Quil, Lauderbaugh maintains that the economic motors of the port city during the colonial period were shipbuilding and commerce, completely overlooking the first cacao boom of the eighteenth and early nineteenth centuries.
-Regarding his one and only cacao boom of “1885–1922” and banana boom of the late 1940s and the 1950s, supposedly resulting in “a migration from the highlands to the coast” during both booms, migration from the highlands to the coast has been a constant in the history of Ecuador from the sixteenth century through the present albeit of course greater in volume at some times than others.
-Furthermore, regionalism was not a development of post independence (pp. 15 and 94), but has been a major characteristic of and factor in the culture, economy, polity, and society of the country since the early colonial period.
+Leaving aside the fantasy of Guayaquil having been named after the fictional indigenous lovers of Guayas and Quil, Lauderbaugh maintains that the economic motors of the port city during the colonial period were shipbuilding and commerce, completely overlooking the first cacao boom of the late eighteenth and early nineteenth centuries.
+Regarding his one and only cacao boom of “1885–1922” and banana boom of the late 1940s and the 1950s, supposedly resulting in “a migration from the highlands to the coast” during both booms, migration from the highlands to the coast has been a constant in the history of Ecuador from the sixteenth century through the present albeit greater in volume at some times than others.
+Furthermore, regionalism was not a development of post independence (pp. 15 and 94), but has played a major role in the cultures, economies, mentalities, politics, and social structures of the country since the early colonial period.
 In this regard, the lack of entries on regions and regionalism are puzzling.
 Before leaving the port city, also puzzling is the lack of an entry on the major literary “Grupo de Guayaquil” and/or its individual members, including the world renown novelist and historian Alfredo Pareja Diezcanseco.

 Lauderbaugh does not indicate when San Miguel de Ibarra was founded (1606), provides no information whatsoever regarding its history, and gives an erroneous population figure.
 Ibarra has never had as many as 132,000 inhabitants.
 The current population of the city is 87,786 according to the Instituto Nacional de Estadística y Censos.
-Parenthetically but not incidentally, all statistics should be dated, especially in works of history, inasmuch as generally speaking they are valid only for specific moments in time.
-Moreover, Ibarra was destroyed by back-to-back earthquakes in Aug.
+Parenthetically but not incidentally, all statistics should be dated inasmuch as generally speaking they are valid only for specific moments in time.
+Moreover, Ibarra was destroyed by earthquakes in Aug.
 1868, as Lauderbugh notes on p.
-101. Therefore, there are no colonial churches and homes anywhere in the city.
+101. Therefore, there are no colonial period churches and homes anywhere in the city.

-Apparently Lauderbaugh has confused the Franciscan Colegio de San Andrés with the Quito School of painting, the latter nominally having been a more or less standardized style supposedly imparted from one generation of artists to another.
-As Susan V. Webster, one of the most important historians of painting, sculpture, architecture, and visual culture of the Audiencia of Quito, has so ably demonstrated and documented: although the Franciscan Colegio de San Andrés played a role as a formative institution that fostered some of the indigenous painters of Quito, especially during the second half of the sixteenth century, the Franciscans were not responsible for the training of the majority of native painters of the colonial period, many of whom were independent agents and developed their own styles.
+Apparently Lauderbaugh has confused the Franciscan Colegio de San Andrés with the Quito School of painting, the latter nominally having been a more or less standardized style purportedly transmitted from one generation of artists to the next.
+As Susan V. Webster, a major historian of painting, sculpture, architecture, and visual culture of the Audiencia of Quito, has so ably demonstrated and exceptionally well documented: although the Franciscan Colegio de San Andrés played a formative role in developing and fostering some of the early indigenous painters of Quito, the Franciscans were not responsible for the training of the majority of native painters of the colonial period, many of whom were independent agents and developed their own styles.
 Also it was not a question of Europeans teaching Andeans how to sculpt but what to sculpt.
 Andeans had long since mastered sculpture and mastered it exceptionally well on their own.

 Not incidentally, Lauderbaugh does not appear to be familiar with the publications (based on years of archival research) of Webster, two of which I recommend highly: Lettered Artists and the Languages of Empire: Painters and the Profession in Early Colonial Quito (2017) and Quito, ciudad de maestros: arquitectos, edificios y urbanismo en el largo siglo XVII (2012).